thinner

 wizz tail

 When the moon hits your eye like a big pizza, you visit the home of the pizza!!
-There are several variations, and so far, the stromboli and fried pizza were amazing.
+There are several variations, and so far, the stromboli and fried pizza have been amazing.

-The weather and been cold and rainy, so unsure how to spend the next day or two here before heading to Rome,
+The weather has been cold and rainy, so I’m still debating how to spend the next day or two here before heading to Rome.